ChainAgnostic/CASA/README.md

 ## **Join CASA**

-CASA will begin meetings in 2021 as we wait for the initial working groups to form.

-1. Submit a Pull Request to this repository adding yourself as a member in the table above.
+Submit a Pull Request to this repository adding yourself as a member in the table above.

 Once a maintainer has confirmed you have completed this step, they will merge your PR and send you a welcome email containing your invitations to the **CASA Call Calendar** and **Discord**.